Differentially private inference via noisy optimization: Proofs for noisy gradient descent

 Note that the penultimate inequality in the chain~\eqref{eq:radius_iterate} holds under the sample size condition $n = \Omega\left(\frac{\sqrt{K \log(K/\xi)}}{\mu}\right)$.
 Indeed, $\eta r_{priv}\leq \frac{r}{4} \sqrt{\frac{\tau_1}{\tau_2}}$ if $n\geq \eta\frac{4\{4\sqrt{p}+2\sqrt{2\log(K/\xi)}\}B\sqrt{K}}{r\mu\sqrt{\tau_1/\tau_2}}$ and $\left(\frac{1}{\tau_1}+\eta\right)\bar{r}_{priv}\leq\frac{r}{4}\sqrt{\frac{\tau_1}{\tau_2}}$ if

 \end{proof}

-In fact, as the following result shows, the assumptions in Lemma~\ref{lemma1_alternative} also imply that the optimality gap of successive iterates decreases at a geometric rate (up to an error term).
+In fact, as the following result shows, the assumptions in Lemma~\ref{lemma1_alternative} also imply that the sub-optimality gap of successive iterates decreases at a geometric rate (up to an error term).

 \begin{lemma} Let $\Delta_k=\mathcal{L}_n(\theta^{(k)})-\mathcal{L}_n(\hat\theta)$, and suppose the conditions of Lemma \ref{lemma1_alternative} hold.
 Then